SculptTechProject/ChattyNetwork/README.md

 This project is available under the MIT License.

 ## 📬 Contact
-For any questions, feel free to reach out via Discord or email.
+For any questions, feel free to reach out via email.
+### email: sculpttechproject@gmail.com